bhavyamistry/Hanabi-Yuga_EventManagementSystem/README.md

-# Event Management for MERN Project
+# Event Management using MERN

 This is a event management project showcasing a basic implementation of a MERN (MongoDB, Express.js, React.js, Node.js) stack application.